exonum/exonum-doc/src/home/design-overview.md

 used in blockchains are as follows:

-- **Restricted environment.** Exonum executes only predefined request types, not allowing to execute arbitrary code received from a client
+- **Restricted environment.** Exonum executes only predefined request types, not allowing to execute untrusted code received from a client.
+This results in a more controlled environment, and makes it easier to argue about smart contract safety
-- **No isolation.** Request processing is performed in the same execution context as the core of the system
+- **No isolation.** Request processing is performed in the same execution context as the core of the system.
+This is beneficial for performance, although has certain security risks
 - **Local state.** Exonum services may define a local state, which is specific to the node on which the service is running.
 The local state can be used to manage secret information (e.g., private keys).
 The local